August 17, 2020

 Healy Pass is a classic Banff National Park hike.
 It’s a good long walk with gradual elevation gain.
 The scenery is always stunning, and if you time it right, the wildflowers are gorgeous.

-This is the third time I’ve been to Healy Pass.
-The previous two times were for backpacks into Egypt Lake and beyond.
+This is the fourth time I’ve hiked Healy Pass.
+Two were backpacks into Egypt Lake and beyond.
 I have to say I felt a small pang of jealousy watching all the backpackers make their way in.

 Although, I was NOT jealous of the people who got to the trail head late.
 With Covid, the Sunshine parking lot is closed.
 This means there are only a few dozen spots available at the small parking lot.
 Once that is filled, the gate is closed!
 We met two backpack parties around 2:00 pm who were JUST starting out.
 This is because they had to park at the start of the Sunshine Road, and walk the extra 7 KM to the trail head!